CalS496/nand2tetris/README.md

 # nand2tetris
-A sample of the projects that I've worked on for Nand2tetris curriculum, only for portfolio purposes please do not reuse without permission
+A sample of the projects that I've worked on for Nand2tetris curriculum portion for an Assembly Language and Computer Organization course.
+This is only for portfolio purposes, please do not reuse without permission.